ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 2. If you are writing a program for a Unix-like system, do not call **access()** to see if a file can be opened, followed by a call to **open()** to actually open the file.
 Instead, set things up to just call **open()** directly, since **open()** includes a check to see if the access is permitted.

-3. If you want to create a new file on a Unix-like system, make sure you request that it be created *exclusively* (**O_EXCL** in the C **open()** API, and the letter **x** in **fopen()** and the option flags used in many other programming languages).
+3. If you want to ensure that you create a new file on a Unix-like system, make sure you request that it be created *exclusively* (**O_EXCL** in the C **open()** API, and the letter **x** in **fopen()** and the option flags used in many other programming languages).
 Again, that way there is no window of opportunity for an attacker to create the file before the program can (if the attacker could do so).

+A somewhat common error on Unix-like systems is insecurely creating temporary files.
+Temporarily files may be created in a directory where an attacker can influence the creation and names of other files.
+If an attacker creates a file first, and the application then requests to “create” a file without requesting that it be exclusive, then the existing file controlled by the attacker will be reused.
+Simply using the exclusive option isn’t enough, since that would still permit a denial of service.
+The solution is to use a simple loop that creates a “random” filename in the intended directory and then attempt to create exclusively with maximally limited privileges.

+Most languages have a routine or command to securely create temporary files; use them where available.
+In Python the tempfile module can securely create temporary files.
+Shell scripts can use the mktemp command to securely create temporary files.

-🔔 Race conditions are such a common cause of security vulnerabilities that it is 2021 CWE Top 25 #33 and 2019 CWE Top 25 #29. *Concurrent Execution using Shared Resource with Improper Synchronization (‘Race Condition’)* is [CWE-362](https://cwe.mitre.org/data/definitions/362.html).
+🔔 Race conditions are such a common cause of security vulnerabilities that it is 2021 CWE Top 25 #33 and 2019 CWE Top 25 #29. *Concurrent Execution using Shared Resource with Improper Synchronization (‘Race Condition’)* is [CWE-362](https://cwe.mitre.org/data/definitions/362.html). *Insecure Temporary File* is [CWE-377](https://cwe.mitre.org/data/definitions/377.html).

 #### Harden the System